Updated: Feb 16

 "Not quite.
 If I had killed you, you wouldn't be here, right?"

-"You are your brain activity.
+"What you are is your brain activity, your brain state.
 As long as your brain is working, you are alive and you are you.
 The only difference now is that you insisted to be brought back in your old body and brain instead of just moving on with your new body and brain.
 If you continue to be using the old brain, we'll have a big problem.
 Your two brains will continue to develop independently and this you and your other you will start to diverge and will no longer be the same.
 Also, your wife has made it very clear that she loves you, but she can't handle two of you."

 "Typical...
 Doc, let's move this brain to the new body."